proot-me/proot-rs/README.md

 #### With [`cross`](https://github.com/rust-embedded/cross) (Recommended)

-The `cross` is a “zero setup” cross compilation and “cross testing” tool, which uses docker to provide an out-of-the-box cross-compilation environment.
+The `cross` is a “zero setup” cross compilation and “cross testing” tool, which uses docker to provide an out-of-the-box cross-compilation environment which contains a ready-to-use cross-compilation toolchain.
+So we don't need to prepare it ourselves.

+> Note that `cross` depends on docker, so you need to install docker and start it.

 - To use cross, you may need to install it first: